Introducing our Snowflake Data Cloud Native Application: AI-Driven Data Quality built into SQL statements! Learn More

 Connect to a Cloud SQL database and identify inconsistent, matching data

 If instead of a database, your data is in a text file (CSV, TSV), Parquet file, or Excel file, either locally, or stored somewhere on the Cloud, provide the filename here.
-You can browse for it if it is on your local machine, otherwise provide the URL of the file's location (such as in AWS S3, for example):
+You can browse for it if it is on your local machine, otherwise provide the URL of the file's location (such as in AWS S3, for example).
+This is also the point where you can try the Interzoid-provided sample file by clicking the "Click here to try a sample" link.

 Connect to a CSV file, TSV file, or Excel Workbook and identify inconsistent, matching data